Applied research in neuromuscular diseases

 Scientific objectives

-- To develop therapies based on gene editing, antisense oligonucleotides and microRNAs and pharmaceuticals.
+- To develop advanced therapies at the preclinical level, based on antisense oligonucleotides, gene editing, and innovative delivery systems.

 Area/Field of expertise